Toxic Metals in Chocolate, Many Surprising Sources and What You Can Do - Moms Across America

 Whether the FDA is doing its job or not, food and product manufacturers must be responsible for quality control testing and determining the safety of their products.
 Consumers want safe products.
 Mothers buy 85% of the foods, and women make 90% of household purchasing decisions.
 As an organization committed to amplifying the voice of mothers and creating healthy communities, we ask the food manufacturer industry to hear us now.
 We want safe, nontoxic, nutrient-dense food.

 That is all that matters.
-We don’t care as much about the certification, the fancy packaging, touching commercials, or the celebrities that promote it.
+We don’t care as much about the certification, the fancy packaging, the touching commercials, or the celebrities that promote it.
 If your product tested positive for toxins, we don’t want it.
-If your products test clear of toxins, we will buy it, tell our friends about it and support your brand.
+If your products test clear of toxins, we will buy them, tell our friends about them, and support your brand.
 Put your money into testing and determining how to get your products cleaner, not marketing a product you know (or don’t know) is contaminated with toxins.

 Thank you.